jmacarthur/reprotest/README.rst

   producing different results with and without faketime.
 This still affects bash and probably certain other packages using autotools.

+- builds accessing the network failing due to certificate expiration errors and/or other time-related security errors.
+(Transparent builds of FOSS should not access the network in the first place, but it's outside of reprotest's scope to audit or prevent this.)

 If you see a difference that you really think should not be there, try passing ``--variations=-time`` to reprotest, and/or check our results on https://tests.reproducible-builds.org/ which use a different (more reliable)